chandras10/searchkit-starter-app/README.md

 3. Firstly Install Node.js (download from https://nodejs.org/en/).
 This will give us npm.
 4. We can then install some dependencies:
 >npm install -g react-native-cli

 Yarn is also widely used instead of npm - many online demos use it so it's not bad idea to install, but npm will work fine as well.

 >npm install -g yarn

 >npm install -g awsmobile-cli

 5. Set up an IAM user.
 YouTube - Configuring the AWSMobile CLI https://www.youtube.com/watch?v=MpugaNKtw3k

 6. Now configure awsmobile to use our IAM role:

 >awsmobile configure

->Enter Access Key, Secret Access Key and region (us-west-2)
+Enter Access Key, Secret Access Key and region (ap-southeast-1)

 >awsmobile init

->Default answers should be fine:
+Default answers should be fine:

 >Please tell us about your project:
 >* Where is your project's source directory:  /
 >* Where is your project's distribution directory that stores build artifacts:  /